minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // decision 6mo vs. aggregate.
 As discussed in @intro, Stratmann uses two different approaches to measuring the effect of campaign contributions on voting behavior.
-In his paper, #cite(<stratmann-1995>, form: "prose") explores whether contributions closer to the vote are more important in determining voting behavior than contributions of previous congressional elections.
-He concludes that current election contributions, in his case of dairy legislation, play a larger role in determining voting behavior than that of the previous election.
-In the #cite(<stratmann-2002>, form: "prose") paper, Stratmann uses the aggregate campaign contributions allocated to representatives in the election post and prior to the congressional session, i.e. contributions from the 1989-1990 and 1995-96 vote to explain the 1991 and 1998 vote and the contributions from the election happening parallel to the vote i.e. Stratmann uses the 1991-92 and 1997-98 contributions to gauge whether there are punishments or rewards for the representative's voting behaviors.
+In his paper, #cite(<stratmann-1995>, form: "prose") explores whether contributions given at approximately the same time as the vote are more important in determining voting behavior than contributions of previous congressional elections.
+He concludes that current election contributions, in the topic of dairy legislation, play a larger role in determining voting behavior than that of the previous election.
+In the #cite(<stratmann-2002>, form: "prose") paper, Stratmann uses the aggregate campaign contributions allocated to representatives in the election post and prior to the congressional session, i.e. contributions from the 1989-1990 and 1995-96 vote to explain the 1991 and 1998 vote.
+He uses the 1991-92 and 1997-98 contributions to gauge whether there are punishments or rewards for the representative's voting behaviors.
 In both cases he finds a positive correlation between contributions from special interest groups and a vote in their favor.

+By focussing on the contributions from previous elections and contributions which happen almost simultaneously to the vote, these papers by Stratmann neglect to analyze whether the mid- to short-term contributions play a role in determining voting behavior.
+After all, firms are profit-maximizing, and contribute strategically and in close temporal proximity to roll-calls to maximize their influence on voting behavior @Selling2023.
+By contributing closer to the vote and, they assure that representatives do not back out of their promises to support the special interest groups' causes @stratmann-1998.
+By including a more restricted time frame for contribution, such as six months prior to the vote, these trends can be captured @griers, without extending the time frame to such an extent that the contributions of the closely paced votes (September 13, 2017 and July 18, 2018) in the 115th congressional session overlap.
+Therefore, although both strategies are analysed in this paper, see Appendix A3, for the main analysis only the the main analysis, only contributions within six months of the vote are are included in the main analysis.

-To account for the variability in campaign contribution selection, I employed two distinct approaches, see Appendix A3.
-Firstly, I calculated the contribution variables using data from the previous election cycle, following the methodology outlined in several academic studies, including @stratmann-2002 @Selling2023
+Yet, since both variations are were analyzed, both will be explained: Firstly, I calculated the contribution variables using data from the previous election cycle, following the methodology outlined in several academic studies, including
-@KauKeenanRubin @chappell @stratmann-1991.
-This approach evaluates whether aggregate contributions from past election cycles may influence representatives' voting behavior in environmental matters.
+@stratmann-2002 @Selling2023 @KauKeenanRubin @chappell @stratmann-1991.
+This
+approach evaluates whether aggregate contributions from past election cycles may influence representatives' voting behavior in environmental matters.
 Secondly, I focused exclusively on campaign contributions from individuals and interest groups that supported either pro-environmental or anti-environmental positions, received by representatives within the six months leading up to the relevant vote.
 Unlike the first approach, this method does not consider contributions from specific election periods, such as those during which the legislator was elected or those concurrent with the legislative session, but rather concentrates on contributions directly preceding the vote.

 #figure(table(
   columns: 4,